Our teams work where talent, infrastructure, and experience come together. United by purpose, we’re driving progress that fuels discovery.

 Seattle, WA

-Building on the rich legacy of aerospace in the Pacific Northwest, Relativity has a presence in Seattle, WA.
-The regional team focuses vehicle engineering and integrated performance, among other software disciplines.
+Building on the rich legacy of aerospace in the Pacific Northwest, Relativity has a presence in Kent, WA.
+The regional team focuses on all aspects of Terran R from vehicle engineering, integrated performance, propulsion, launch, fluids, and more.